Non-loose torus knots: Background and preliminary observations

-In our setting $T$ is a Heegaard torus for $S^3$ thought of as a neighborhood of an unknot.
-The the standard longitude and meridian for the unknot are exactly $\lambda$ and $\mu$ and one bounds a compressing disk in $V_1$ and the other bounds one in $V_2$.
-From this we see that the relative Euler class these two Heegaard tori are the rotation numbers of $\lambda$ and $\mu$.
+In our setting, $T$ is a Heegaard torus for $S^3$ thought of as a neighborhood of an unknot.
+Then the standard longitude and meridian for the unknot are exactly $\lambda$ and $\mu$ and one bounds a compressing disk in $V_1$ and the other bounds one in $V_2$.
+From this, we see that the relative Euler classes of these two Heegaard tori are the rotation numbers of $\lambda$ and $\mu$.
 From \cite[proof of Proposition~4.22]{Honda00a} we can compute these relative Euler classes and see that $\rot(\lambda)=r_n$ and $\rot(\mu)=r_m$.
 The result follows. \end{proof}

 Using this lemma, we can show that $\rot(L_{P_1,P_2})$ differs by the choice of the decorated paths $(P_1,P_2)$.

 \begin{lemma} If $(P_1,P_2) \neq (P_1',P_2')$, then $\rot(L_{P_1,P_2}) \neq \rot(L_{P'_1,P'_2})$. \end{lemma}